-Then the spectrum is rebinned at a sampling step set by the parameter reduce.rebin.wavestep and eventually properly rescaled in flux according to the value of the parameter reduce.rebin.scale.
-Finally, different orders are merged using one of the two possible methods "sum" (simple summation of flux in adjacent orders, appropriate for non-flat-fielded spectra) or "optimal" (average weighted by the inverse flux variances, appropriate for flat-fielded spectra) defined by the parameter reduce.merge.
+Then the spectrum is rebinned at a sampling step set by the parameter reduce.rebin.wavestep (and/or reduce.rebin.wavestep_redu for REDU data) and eventually properly rescaled in flux according to the value of the parameter reduce.rebin.scale.
+Finally, different orders are merged using one of the two possible methods "sum" (simple summation of flux in adjacent orders, appropriate for non-flat-fielded spectra) or "optimal" (average weigthed by the inverse flux variances, appropriate for flat-fielded spectra) defined by the parameter reduce.merge.